wiretap-retro/Full-Can-Variable-Crystal-Oscillator/README.md

 ![back](back.png)

 ## Info
 This variable crystal oscillator in a full-can form factor can be programmed from frequencies 8kHz to 160MHz.
 An arduino or pi can easily be used to hook up to the i2c port to set the frequency.
+Use a 3.3V SMD crystal oscillator and install into a 5V system.
 \
 \
 This project is based on the Adafruit Si5351 found here: https://learn.adafruit.com/adafruit-si5351-clock-generator-breakout